ecmwf/pdbufr/docs/read_bufr.rst

           filters={"latitude": slice(-10, 20),
                    "longitude": slice(-40, 30)}

-    while the following expression can be used as a temporal filter:
+    while the following expression can be used as a ``temporal filter``:

      .. code-block:: python